Accommodations Toolkit

 Designated Feature:

-Individually: Individual or small group assessment administration may be used to minimize distractions for students whose assessment is administered out of the classroom or so that others will not be distracted by accommodations being used.
+Individual/separate setting: Individual or separate setting may be used to minimize distractions for students whose test is administered out of the classroom or so that others will not be distracted by supports/accommodations being used.

 Maryland